TourBox Review: New Favorite Editing Tool

 Is there Anything I Don’t Like About The TourBox?

 If there’s one thing I would request for a next build, it would be wireless bluetooth connectivity.
 No one likes wires.
 While the USB-C wire provides responsive connection, having it work wirelessly like my mouse and keyboard would make this even better.

 Customizing the TourBox yourself is a pretty easy process, but it will require some trial and error.
 One limitation I found is that certain combinations will not work on the console.
 Since you can set every button to be any shortcut function you want, any combination that also uses that button for a different function will trigger the original function first.

 For example, I initially set the Tall button to reject an image.
 And then set a combination of the Tall and C1 button together to Sync Settings.
 Whenever I tried to use the latter, it would reject my images first.
 It makes sense since I am technically pressing down on either the Tall or C1 button first thus telling it to do what I programmed for that button.
 In the end, it wasn’t a big deal, I found combinations that all worked as I wanted and you can find them in my presets.

 Honestly, there’s not much I don’t like about it once I spent a couple of hours customizing it for all my programs.
 The uptake process for this is very low compared to other consoles and I found that memorizing my shortcuts on the TourBox was pretty easy.
 Since there are no dedicated buttons for any program-specific functions, it’s highly customizable and I never felt like there were a bunch of extra buttons sitting around for nothing.

 If you’re looking for a compact device that doesn’t take up much desk real estate and will save you some time in your workflow, I’d highly recommend looking into the TourBox.
-You can use this link and code: TB202072901KL to get $10 off and also save on tax buying on the TourBox page.
+The new TourBox Elite is also out with a lot of hardware and software improvement and well as being completely wireless.